mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

     - same as yank
 - diw: delete word under cursor and yank
 - dd: delete line and yanks
+- D: delete from cursor to end of line
 - c: delete and enter insert mode
     - same as yank
 - ciw: delete word under cursor and enter insert mode